 A more social learning alternative is to draw on customer's knowledge.
 The drivers often elicit wayfinding information and learn navigation tricks known to locals by proposing alternatives routes for the customer to choose.
 This decreases the driver's responsibility to value and assess directions and helps to avoid complaints.
-However, the Satnav presence might reduce the
+However, the Satnav presence might reduce the opportunities for this learning process to take place: route directions provided by the system give less room to argumentations and discussions between drivers and customers, changing the social configuration.
+The discussions move to other topics (the state of the traffic, what is being discussed on the radio) or are replaced by silence.

 The Satnav presence modifies the social interactions with remote friends and colleagues as well.
 Informant E was relieved that he did not have to use his radio to ask colleagues about particular location information.
-And drivers ask less for directions to locals (e.g. in remote villages) or to other knowledgeable people (e.g. to truck drivers at red lights in industrial areas).
+And drivers ask less for directions to locals (e.g. in remote villages) or to other knowledgeable people (e.g. to truck drivers at red lights in industrial areas)..